Signal Processing - 101¶

 Hand-crafted features (from both time and frequency domains) are widely used for rotating machinery conidition monitoring.
 Damavand, facilitates the extraction of such features from raw (time and frequency) data.

-Features must be implemented as a Python function; then, they must be passed as key-vlaue pairs of "feature_name": (feature_function, (args), (kwargs))
+Features must be implemented as a Python function; then, they must be passed as key-vlaue pairs of "feature_name": (feature_function, (args), (kwargs)) to the feature_extractor function, alongside the signal bank.

 The following section, demonstrate the extraction of both time and frequency domains, respectively.